Regression Discontinuity Designs Under Interference: Heterogeneous Effects

-In Section~\ref{sec:estimation} we analyzed $\estimator$ and $\hat{\tau}_{1|0}(h_n)$ under homogeneous outcome regressions.
-When the regression functions differ across units, these estimators no longer target \eqref{def:boundhet}–\eqref{def:overallhet}; instead, they converge to a weighted average of unit-specific boundary effects.
-Moreover, since the codimension $\bar{s_i}$ is heterogeneous, the estimator converges to the weighted average of boundary effects for those units whose boundary has the lowest codimension: letting $\bar s=\inf_i \bar s_i$, only observations with $\bar s_i=\bar s$ contribute in the limit, because the number of observations within distance $h_n$ of $\Frontier_i$ scales as $n h_n^{\bar s_i}$, so the contribution of higher-codimension obervations ($\bar s_i>\bar s$) vanish relative to order $n h_n^{\bar s}$.
+Under such heterogeneity, the estimator $\estimator$ defined in Section~\ref{sec:estimation} is, in general, no longer consistent to \eqref{def:boundhet}.
+Instead, it converges to a weighted average of unit-specific boundary causal effects.
+Moreover, when the codimension of the effective treatment boundary $\bar{s}_i$ is heterogeneous, assuming that for $n$ large enough $\inf_i \bar{s}_i = \bar{s}$, independent of $n$, only observations with $\bar{s}_i=\bar{s}$ contribute in the limit, because the number of observations within distance $h_n$ of $\Frontier_i$ scales as $n h_n^{\bar{s}_i}$.
+Hence, the contribution of higher-codimension observations ($\bar{s}_i>\bar{s}$) vanishes, and the estimator converges to a weighted average of boundary effects for units whose boundary has the lowest codimension in the network.

-To clarify this point, let us consider the estimator $\estimator$, as defined in section \ref{sec:estimation}, and let $\bar{s} = \inf_i \bar{s}_i$. $\bar{s}$ is then the minimum effective boundary codimension across units, and for some units the codimension can be larger.

 Formally, in Theorem \ref{th:heterogeneousconvergence} we show that under similar assumptions to Theorem \ref{th:asynormal}:

 as $nh_n^{\bar{s}}\to\infty$ and $h_n \to 0$, where the summation is implicitly taken over units in the feasibility set $V_g$, and